π·οΈ Model Name

 - Update Process: With every training iteration, the encoded representations of the current mini-batch are enqueued into the dictionary, and the oldest mini-batch is dequeued (removed).
 This progressive replacement ensures the dictionary samples are progressively updated.

-- Negative Samples: The key representations {k0, k1, k2, …} stored in this queue serve as the negative samples for the contrastive loss.
+- Negative Samples: The key representations {k0, k1, k2, …} stored in this queue serve as the

 π― Downstream Tasks